Healthy Homes Assessment Highbury

 Insulation Highbury

-Ceiling and underfloor insulation is required in all rental houses as of July 1st, 2019.
-All landlords and property managers have to ensure that the insulation is in line with current quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may need to be replaced or replaced.
+Ceiling and underfloor insulation has been compulsory in all rental houses since July 1, 2019.
+All landlords and property managers are required to make sure that the insulation meets standards that are in line with the latest standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may require to be added or replaced.

-A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and damp, as well as making much easier to allow the household to keep the heat.
+A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and dampness as well as making an easier task to the home to keep heat.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3